CBD vs THC: Understanding the Key Differences

 Psychoactive and Non-Psychoactive Effects

 Contrastingly, CBD is renowned for being non-psychoactive.
 It offers therapeutic benefits without altering perception or cognitive function.
 This makes it highly appealing for individuals seeking relief from conditions like chronic pain, anxiety, and inflammation without the concerns of intoxication.
+To understand more about how CBD may alleviate stress, check out our blog on CBD and stress relief.

 Therapeutic Uses and Benefits